ghesio/design-pattern/README.md

 <a name="builder"></a>
 ## Builder [\^](#index)

+### Description
+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

 ### Problem
 Your application needs to build an house.
 An house can be as much as simple as 4 walls, a roof, windows and a door, or it can have a pool, a garden, a garage and so on...